-(15) The Respondent countered the Complainant's market evidence by showing that the Complainant's comparables consist mostly of required parking for neighbouring business.
-These are assessed in a different manner and cannot be considered indicative of the subject property.
+(15) The Respondent countered the Complainant's market evidence by showing that the Complainant's comparables consist mostly of required parking for neighbouring businesses.
+The assessments on these types of property are regulated by municipal policy and cannot be considered indicative of the subject property.

-(17) The Complainant also submitted a list of 16 larger parcel transactions throughout the City.
+(16) The Complainant also submitted a list of 16 larger parcel transactions throughout the City.
 Per acre selling prices range from \$35,267 to \$501,302 per acre.
-The subject's current assessment calculates to \$72,202 per acre.
+The subject's current assessment calculates to \$55,540 per acre.
 No details relative to the transactions was submitted either in written form or verbal testimony.

-(18) Except for discrediting the Complainant's comparables, the Respondent confined his submission and testimony to the validity of the assessment in accordance with section 4 of MRAT; i.e. a hypothetical three acre building site at market value, with the balance of the land at the regulated farmland rate.
+(17) Except for discrediting the Complainant's comparables, the Respondent confined his submission and testimony to the validity of the assessment in accordance with section 4 of MRAT; i.e: a hypothetical three acre building site at market value, with the balance of the land at the regulated farmland rate.

-(19) In order to demonstrate compliance with MRAT, the Respondent produced a map purported to show the municipal servicing lines in the subject area.
+(18) In order to demonstrate compliance with MRAT, the Respondent produced a map purported to show municipal servicing lines along the 128 Avenue alignment, along the subject's south boundary.

-(20) The complainant did not challenge the Respondent's market value rate for the hypothetical three acres.
-Rather, the Complainant's own comparables appear to add validity to the assessment amounts.
+(19) The complainant did not challenge the Respondent's market value rate for the hypothetical three acres.